MAInformatico/Raspberry-Pi-Monitoring-Network/README.md

 # Raspberry-Pi-Monitoring-Network
+Update 27/7/2020: Raspbian has been renamed to Raspbian Pi OS

 This repo contains source files to monitoring your local network with a Raspberry Pi.
 Read the wiki for more information
 Dependencies: Nagios